 There are three species of taipan, O. scutellatus, O. temporalis and O. microlepidotus.
 Scutellatus means “saucer-shaped” in Latin.
 O. scutellatus has two subspecies:

 Temporalis means “temples of the head” in Latin, and microlepidotus means “small scales” in Greek.

 The Different Types of Taipan

-The central ranges taipan was only recently discovered and is found in the deserts, shrublands, and grasslands and among the blue gum trees of western Australia and the Northern Territory.
-It too can grow over 9 feet in length, and though it seems rare its conservation status is least concern.
+- The central ranges taipan, Oxyuranus temporlis, was only recently discovered and is found in the deserts, shrublands, and grasslands and among the blue gum trees of western Australia and the Northern Territory.
+It too can grow over 9 feet in length, and though it seems rare its conservation status is the least concern.

-The inland taipan lives in the hot and dry deserts of west and southwest Queensland, South Australia, New South Wales, and the Northern Territory.
+- The inland taipan, Oxyuranus microlepidotus, lives in the hot and dry deserts of west and southwest Queensland, South Australia, New South Wales, and the Northern Territory.
 Because of the area’s climate, the snake spends much of the day hiding in burrows, sinkholes, or rock crevices.
-Though its status is also of least concern, the inland snake, like other Australian snakes, is protected.
+Though its status is also of the least concern, the inland snake, like other Australian snakes, is protected.